sahib/rmlint/docs/tutorial.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 This is a useful feature if you want to investigate only files newer than
-a certain date or if you want to progessively update the results, i.e. when you
+a certain date or if you want to progressively update the results, i.e. when you
 run ``rmlint`` in a script that watches a directory for duplicates.

 The manual way is using ``-N`` (``--newer-than=<timestamp>``):